 C. Projects for Individuals

+This category may include small families, foster children and special needs tenants.
+This category does not apply to projects for those 55 of years and older.
 Only 2 bdrm., 1 bdrm. and studios allowed.
-No unit shall exceed 720 sq. ft.
-Studios will be limited to no more than 50% of the total number of units in the project; and shall not exceed 600 sq. ft.
-Two bedroom units will be limited to 10% of the total number of units in the project.
+No unit should exceed 700 sq. ft.
+Studios should be limited to no more than 50% of the total number of units in the project; and should not exceed 420 sq. ft.
+Two bedroom units should be limited to 10% of the total number of units in the project.
+NHD will review Applicant’s project market study to determine whether the above quantities should be adjusted for each project.

 The project with the highest residential square footage in the project will receive 10 points, the next highest will receive 5 points.
 If unrestricted units are included, they must conform with the number and size restrictions and will also be included in the residential sq. ft. calculation.

-Example:
+Example only (720 sf 1 br are shown only for illustration purposes):

 Applicant #1 Applicant #2

+Applicant #1 Applicant #2

-50 studios @ 600 sq. ft. = 30,000 90 1 bdrm. at 720 sq. ft. = 64,800
+50 studios @ 420 sq. ft. = 21,000 90 1 bdrm. at 600 sq. ft. = 54,000

-10 2 bdrm @ 720 sq. ft. = 7,200 75 restricted, 15 market
+10 2 bdrm @ 600 sq. ft. = 6,000 75 restricted, 15 market

-40 1 bdrm @ 720 sq. ft. = 28,800
+40 1 bdrm @ 600 sq. ft. = 24,000

-Total 66,000 64,800
+Total 51,000 54,000

-Applicant #1 receives 10 points, applicant # 2 receives 5 points
+Applicant #1 receives 5 points, applicant # 2 receives 10 points

 The application with the highest residential square footage in the project will receive 10 points; the second highest scoring project will receive 5 points.